 Here’s what happens when someone asks me to share advice about her gifted kindergartner, a child who is not quite fitting in with his classmates.
-I can’t just share five great tips, even though that would be a lot more friendly to search traffic.
-I carry so much educational baggage that I have a long, rambling response.
-Here goes.
+I can’t just share great tips, even though that would be a lot more friendly to search traffic.
+Here is some advice for parents who want their gifted kindergartener to succeed.

 Every choice you make for your child is also a choice for your family.

-If your local school isn’t meeting your child’s needs, the remaining choices–move to a new school district, homeschool, or send the kid(s) to private school– will impact your family’s lifestyle and income.
+If your local school isn’t meeting your child’s needs, the remaining choices are to start homeschooling, move to a new school district, or send the kid(s) to a private school, which can impact your family’s lifestyle and income.
 This doesn’t mean there’s a right or wrong way to go, it just means that you need to think through the pros and cons beyond the child or children in question.
+You can also find an online school that’s specifically for gifted students.

 There is no edutopia